 Start A Program

-Checklist for Starting and ED MAT Program
+Checklist for Starting a Hospital-based MAT Program

-- Develop a connection with outpatient treatment facilities and providers who can receive patients referred from the ED.
+- Develop a connection with outpatient treatment facilities and providers who can receive patients referred from the hospital.
 Treatment Locator or Rocky Mountain Crisis Partners (call 1-888-211-7766 and specify “opiate related call”) can help find the closest treatment partners.

 - Train nurses, doctors and advance practice providers on assessing opioid withdrawal severity and administering buprenorphine.
 The Rocky Mountain Poison Center has trained clinicians ready to provide real-time guidance for assessing withdrawal and conducting buprenorphine inductions.
-Call 1-800-222-1222 and specify “ED buprenorphine induction support” to speak with a specialist at the Poison Center.
+Call 1-800-222-1222 and specify “hospital buprenorphine induction support” to speak with a specialist at the Poison Center.

 - Agree upon an easy, real-time protocol for clinicians.
 ColoradoMAT’s buprenorphine algorithm may serve this role or as a protocol that may be adapted for a hospital’s purpose.